CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

    ![](../Images/FIM.png)

-4. On the Enable File Integrity Monitoring window, review the default **recommended settings** for Windows files, registry files, and Linux files.
+4. On the Enable File Integrity Monitoring window, review the default **recommended settings** for Windows files, Registry, and Linux files.

 5. Click on the **Enable File Integrity Monitoring** button.